-B. Appeals from the lower judicial body should be made to the next higher body through the Office of the Vice President for Student Affairs. i.e., Residence Hall Judiciary to ASBSU Judiciary to Student Policy Board.
+B. Appeals from the lower judicial body should be made to the next higher body through the Office of the Vice President for Student Affairs; i.e., Residence Hall Judiciary to ASBSU Judiciary to Student Policy Board.
 When a student or group appeals a decision of a judicial body, all recommended action is placed in a pending status until the appeal process has been exhausted.
-In the event that a case has been heard by an administrative hearing officer, the appeal would be to the next appropriate administrative hearing officer through the Office of the Vice President for Student Affairs, i.e., Director of Student Residential Life to Director of Student Activities/Student Union to the Vice President for Student Affairs.
+In the event a case has been heard by an administrative hearing officer, the appeal would be to the next appropriate administrative hearing officer through the Office of the Vice President for Student Affairs: i.e., Director of Student Residential Life to Director of Student Union and Activities to the Vice President for Student Affairs.

 C. Appeals must be submitted within seven (7) calendar days of the time the decision is made available in writing with copies to the original and last judicial body.
-(Residence Hall students who are appealing a decision from a Residence Hall Judicial Board or from the appropriate administrative hearing officer must submit appeals within three (3) calendar days of the decision.)
+(Students who are appealing a decision from a Residence Hall Judicial Board or from the appropriate administrative hearing officer must submit appeals within three (3) calendar days of the time the decision is made available in writing with copies to the original and last judicial body.)